 })

 You can modify a collection to control the JSON schema validation of documents.
-For example you can enable or disable validation, or change the JSON schema which documents are validated against.
+For example you can enable or disable validation, or change the JSON schema that documents are validated against.

 In order to modify the JSON schema validation of a collection,

-in the introduction.
-For example, to modify a collection to
+method.
+For example, to modify a collection to disable JSON

 {